khm-travel/developer-test/README.md

 - Code is readable, well structured and follows language conventions (clean)
 - Code has clear and meaningful comments and meaningful variable/function names (well documented)
 - Good user experience (changes contribute to usability of the form)

+## Run into issues?

+[Create a new issue](https://github.com/khm-travel/developer-test/issues) on the original repo & we'll help to resolve them.
+Send any questions to development@khmtravel.com.